TexteaInc/mercury/README.md

    Run `python3 ingester.py -h` to see the options.

    The ingester takes a CSV, JSON, or JSONL file of two fields/columns for each sample: `source` and `summary`.
+Both fields are strings.
 Mercury uses three Vectara corpora to store the sources, the summaries, and the human annotations.
 You can provide the corpus IDs to overwrite or append data to existing corpora.

 3. `pnpm install && pnpm build` (if you don't have `pnpm` installed: `npm install -g pnpm`, you may need sudo)
 4. `python3 server.py`

-Do not run ingester.py unless you need to reset the database or the source/summary set; to export the database use `python3 database.py`.
+5. To dump existing annotations, run `python3 database.py -h` to see how.

 ## Technical details